Provider Manual | Section 11

 This section of the Provider Manual seeks to help provide guidance for providers and other plan partners in identifying and reporting FWA to HPSM.

-Waste is overutilization of services or other practices that, directly or indirectly, result in unnecessary costs to the health care system, including the Medicare and Medicaid programs.
+Waste is overutilization of services or other practices that, directly or indirectly, result in unnecessary costs to the health care system, including the Medicare and Medi-Cal (Medicaid) programs.
 It is not generally considered to be caused by criminally negligent actions, but by the misuse of resources.

 Abuse includes any action(s) that may, directly or indirectly, result in one or more of the following:

-- Unnecessary costs to the health care system, including the Medicare and Medicaid programs.
+- Unnecessary costs to the health care system, including the Medicare and Medi-Cal (Medicaid) programs.

 - Improper payment for services.